piduih/piduih/README.md

 - 👋 Hi, I’m @piduih
-- 👀 I’m interested in Web Developement.
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning PHP, HTML, CSS, Javascript, and others related.
+- 🌱 I’m currently learning PHP, HTML, CSS, Javascript, and other related.
 - 💞️ I’m looking to collaborate on any project that I can understand 😆.
 - 📫 How to reach me ... <a href="https://afiladesign.com/firdaus/">Click Here</a>
 - 🙅‍♂️ Your knowledge is expensive.
 Don't make it cheap by offering a low price 😅.